Meeting the need for quality education in emergencies

 More to explore

 'Can’t Wait to Learn’ offers children in conflict-affected and resource-constrained contexts an effective way to keep learning despite disruptions.
-The team now plans to scale up work in Lebanon and Uganda, working with local partners and governments to reach 100,000 children.
+The team now plans to scale up work in Lebanon, working with local partners and governments to reach 100,000 children.

 Over 200 million children urgently need access to quality education.
 Conflict and crisis including forced displacement, climate change, and the lingering effects of the pandemic have left 85 million children out of school.
 Conflicts are rarely short-lived, and the escalating climate crisis could mean these numbers keep rising.

-Over a decade, ‘Can’t Wait to Learn’ has grown from a pilot program in one country to reach 205,000 children in eight countries.
+Over a decade, ‘Can’t Wait to Learn’ has grown from a pilot program in one country to reach over 400,000 children across eight countries.
 It was part of the emergency response to the Covid-19 pandemic in Uganda, Lebanon, and Jordan, and recently to the war in Ukraine at the request of the Ukrainian Ministry for Education and Science.
+Currently, in Lebanon, the team is responding to conflict by rolling out ‘Can’t Wait to Learn’ in a slightly different format: videos are played at shelters to groups of children, accompanied by worksheets.

-And as ‘Can’t Wait to Learn’ is rolled out at the centers, the team plans to gather communities of educators in conflict and understand their need for effective digital learning tools.
-Ultimately, the goal is to develop a demand-based model for implementation, based on collaboration and sharing good practice.
+And as ‘Can’t Wait to Learn’ is being rolled out, the team plans to gather communities of educators in conflict and understand their need for effective digital learning tools.
+Ultimately, the goal is to develop a demand-based model for implementation and innovation, based on collaboration and sharing good practice.